wargio/naxsi/docs/new/index.md

 * Reduce the attack surface by blocking suspicious requests before they reach your website

 These virtual patches are expressed in form of Naxsi rules and can be applied to RAW requests or specific fields within the request.

+## What does it run on?

+Naxsi should be compatible with any NGINX version, and is reported to work great on NetBSD, FreeBSD, OpenBSD, Debian, Ubuntu and CentOS based systems.

+## Why is it different?

+Contrary to most Web Application Firewalls, Naxsi doesn't rely on a signature base like an antivirus, and thus cannot be circumvented by an "unknown" attack pattern.

 # Getting Started